 When a 1 min breathe app session is performed the Apple Watch will record your heart rate variability (HRV).
+The Breathe function is found in the Mindfulness app that is on every Apple Watch as standard.
 AutoSleep uses this HRV measurement along with your waking pulse to provide a readiness score for your day.
 We recommend upon waking, do a 1 minute session using the Breathe app on your Apple Watch.
 The best way is to set this up as a complication on your sleeping watch face.
 Here is the official Apple support page on how to use the breathe app.

 You can discover more about capturing your HRV and readiness in the Wellness page.

 This only takes 15 seconds to run manually and can be setup to automatically take blood oxygen measurements while you sleep.
 The blood oxygen app will measure the percentage of oxygen your red blood cells carry from your lungs to the rest of the body.
 Knowing how well oxygenated your blood is can help you understand your overall health and wellness.